ObjectBox Sync Connector Setup

 This section gives some technical details about MongoDB snapshot isolation.
 You can skip it if your import was completed successfully.

 This issue typically only starts with MongoDB databases containing at least 10 GB, and depending on the network and MongoDB instance speed, the limit may be much higher.
-If you run into this error, you may want to increase the snapshot history window by setting to a higher value.
+If you run into this error, you may want to increase the snapshot history window.
+A MongoDB admin (special elevated permissions are typically needed) can increase the setting minSnapshotHistoryWindowInSeconds to a higher value.
 The default value is 300 (5 minutes), so adjust it according to your database size and network speed.